Healthy eating for children

 What to give

-Children need a healthy balanced diet containing foods from each food group so as they get a wide range of nutrients to help them stay healthy.
+Children need a healthy balanced diet containing foods from each food group so they get a wide range of nutrients to help them stay healthy.

 Children’s appetites vary depending on age, growth spurts, and how much activity they have done so it's important to provide appropriately sized portions.
 Start small and if a child wants more, then offer it to them.

 Potatoes, bread, rice, pasta and other starchy carbohydrates

 The foods in this group are a good source of energy, which is particularly important for children as they are very active.
 They also contain fibre and essential vitamins and minerals, which are needed for growth and development.

 - try to offer a wide variety of bread such as high fibre white version of bread, wholemeal, granary, tortilla, pitta and potato bread

 - Pasta, noodles and rice can be served at mealtimes, but avoid snack noodles as these are usually high in fat and salt - try using brown rice and wholewheat pasta

 Fruit and vegetables

 You should encourage your child to eat five portions of fruit and vegetables a day.
 They should eat a variety of fruit and vegetables as this will make sure they get the full range of vitamins and minerals.

-Choose from fresh, frozen, canned, dried or juiced, but remember fruit juice and smoothies only counts as one portion no matter how many pieces of fruit are in it and should only be consumed once a day (a small glass is enough, about 150ml).
+Choose from fresh, frozen, canned, dried or juiced, but remember fruit juice and smoothies only counts as one portion no matter how many pieces of fruit are in it and should only be consumed once a day at a meal time (a small glass is enough, about 150ml).

-A child-sized portion is roughly half of an adult portion.
-From the ages of three to five, children should be encouraged to gradually increase the portion size to that recommended for adults.
+A child-sized portion is roughly half of an adult portion or the amount that would fit in the palm of their hand.
+Children should be encouraged to gradually increase the portion size to that recommended for adults.

 Beans, pulses, fish, eggs and other proteins